paolorechia/steeldb/README.md

 9. A hardcoded table for testing [x]
 10. Proper error propagation [x]
 11. Pretty printing of table in REPL [x]
-12. A serialization / desserialization method to write/read data from file []
+12. A serialization / desserialization method to write/read data from file [x]
+13. Clean up []
+    * Handle select columns properly in read method
+    * Test that everything is working as expected
+    * Tag v1.0, publish to cargo?

 ### Second iteration: making it usable (v0.2.0)